 We typically maintain a group size of about 15-20 members, including staff scientists, post-doctoral fellows, clinical fellows, graduate students, and research associates.

-Our research laboratory is located on the 4th floor of the Sanford Consortium for Regenerative Medicine (SCRM) building on the La Jolla campus of UC San Diego, and we have additional lab space on the 2nd floor of the research tower at the Moores UCSD Cancer Center.
+Our research laboratory is located on the 4th floor of the Sanford Consortium for Regenerative Medicine (SCRM) building on the La Jolla campus of UC San Diego.

-Along with our colleagues at UCSD, our close proximity to the Salk, Burnham, and Scripps research institutes provides a rich environment for collaboration.
+Along with our colleagues at UCSD and the Moores UCSD Cancer Center, our close proximity to the Salk, Burnham, and Scripps research institutes provides a rich environment for collaboration.

 firstname.lastname@example.org or email@example.com